Poisoning in Children

-If your child spills a chemical on his or her body, remove his or her clothes and
+If your child spills a chemical on their body, remove their clothes and rinse the

-rinse the skin with lukewarm—not hot—water.
-If the area shows signs of being burned,
+skin with lukewarm—not hot—water.
+If the area shows signs of being burned, continue

-continue rinsing for at least 15 minutes, no matter how much your child may protest.
+rinsing for at least 15 minutes, no matter how much your child may protest.
+Then call

 Poison in the eye